KjellConnelly/react-native-shared-group-preferences/README.md

       const loadedData = await SharedGroupPreferences.getItem("savedData", appGroupIdentifier)
       this.setState({username:loadedData.name})
     } catch(errorCode) {
+      // errorCode 0 = no group name exists.
+You probably need to setup your Xcode Project properly.
-      // errorCode 0 = there is no value for that key console.log(errorCode)
+      // errorCode 1 = there is no value for that key console.log(errorCode)
     }
   }